What Does Strain Mean?

 Maximum Yield Explains Strain

 When grown directly from seed, strains tend to retain their characteristics.
 For instance, when it comes to rice, fresh genetic materials are inserted into the plant to create new rice strains.
 Each strain contains its own set of unique and exclusive genetic information that will be transferred to the next generation of rice plants.
-It is possible to breed the strains in the rice plants into cultivars or other strains.
+It is possible to breed these rice strains into cultivars or other strains.